New Mecca

 Abraj Al-Bait

-In addition to the ongoing projects to improve the pilgrimage infrastructure, the article tells us that “an entire mountain is being flattened to make way for a huge hotel and high-rise complex.
+In addition to the ongoing projects to improve the city's pilgrimage infrastructure, the article tells us that “an entire mountain is being flattened to make way for a huge hotel and high-rise complex.
 And elsewhere, cranes dot the skyline with up to 130 new high-rise towers planned for the area.”

 Jabal Omar